fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 - How to create a creative and proper README.md file (can´t deny it looks good and fun).
 - Overall lots of webs development knowledge that will be useful for my future career as an I.T professional.

-This was what I was capable of improving since the last version of the project.
+This was what I could improve since the last version of the project.
 Above, the final screenshot of the app interface:

 <h3>Final interface screenshot</h3>

-***Thanks a lot for the valuable lessons and great academic term, professor Marks.
-Hope to see you again/soon :)***
+***Thanks a lot for the valuable lessons and great academic term, Professor Marks.
+Hope to see you again/soon 🤞***